 - 2.1 The Council must consult the public and other interested person for a minimum 12 week period before drawing up proposals for a change in its political governance arrangements.
-In drawing up its proposals the Council will have regard to the responses to the public consultation as well as the extent to which the proposals if implemented, would be likely to assist in securing continuous improvement in the way in which the Councils functions are exercised, having regard to a combination of economy, efficiency and effectiveness. - 2.2 The Council must then resolve by not later than 31 December 2010 which of the two available governance models it proposes to adopt and the Council must pass this resolution at an Extraordinary General Meeting specifically convened for this purpose.
-The new governance arrangements will then come into force on the third day following 'a relevant election' in the case of Thanet the whole Council elections in May 2011 will be a relevant election. - 2.2 Give that there must first be a minimum three months consultation period before the Council publishes a proposal, that the proposal must include an adoption timetable (and may include a proposal to hold a referendum) and given also the requirement to complete the process and adopt the preferred model by 31 December 2010, it may be advisable for the Council to begin the process in this cycle of meetings by considering and developing a reasoned preference for one of the available models as this would form the basis of the public/interested person consultation exercise.
-If this is agreed the Head of Legal and Democratic Services, will report to the next meeting of the Working Party with a short paper on the advantages and disadvantages of each model.
-In addition, although the recommendations of the Working party will be considered by the Standards Committee and full Council so all members will have the opportunity of influencing the decision, it would be appropriate to consult the party groups via the Group Leaders on their preferred model.
+In drawing up its proposals the Council will have regard to the responses to the public consultation as well as the extent to which the proposals, if implemented, would be likely to assist in securing continuous improvement in the way in which the Councils functions are exercised, having regard to a combination of economy, efficiency and effectiveness. - 2.2 The Council must then resolve by not later than 31 December 2010 which of the two available governance models it proposes to adopt and the Council must pass this resolution at an Extraordinary General Meeting specifically convened for this purpose.
+The new governance arrangements will then come into force on the third day following 'a relevant election' in the case of Thanet the whole Council elections in May 2011 will be a relevant election. - 2.3 Give that there must first be a minimum three months consultation period before the Council publishes a proposal, that the proposal must include an adoption timetable (and may include a proposal to hold a referendum) and given also the requirement to complete the process and adopt the preferred model by 31 December 2010, it is recommended that the Working Party begins the process by expressing a 'pre consultation preference' for one of the two available models which, subject to Council approval, would then form the basis of public/interested person consultation exercise.
+Given the high degree of alignment between the Thanet Constitution and the Leader and Cabinet Executive model, this is the obvious choice.
+However, the Head of Legal & Democratic Services will be present at the meeting to answer questions on the advantages and disadvantages of each model. - 2.4 Finally, although the recommendations of the Working Party will be considered by the Standards Committee and full Council, it may also be appropriate to consult the party groups via the Group Leaders on their pre- consultation preference.
+If so, the views of the party Group Leader will be sought as a matter of urgency and reported to the Standards Committee.